BestTimesToVisit.com Logo

 Airport Taxis

-These are readily available upon arrival at Punta Cana International Airport (PUJ).
-They are the most direct way to reach your resort or accommodation, especially if you have a lot of luggage or are traveling with family.
+Upon arrival at Punta Cana International Airport (PUJ), official taxis are readily available.
+They are the most convenient way to get directly to your resort or accommodation, especially if you have a lot of luggage.

-Cost:Expect to pay between $30-$50 USD for a one-way trip to most major resorts within the Punta Cana area.
-Prices are usually fixed per zone, so confirm before you get in.
+Cost:Expect to pay between $30-$50 USD for a one-way trip to most major resorts within the Bavaro area.
+Prices are usually fixed per zone.

 Resort Shuttles